temporalio/documentation/docs/concepts/workers.md

 :::caution

-Worker Versioning is currently in Private Preview, and backwards-incompatible changes are coming to the Worker Versioning APIs.
+Worker Versioning is currently in Pre-release, and backwards-incompatible changes are coming to the Worker Versioning APIs.
 For now, you need to provide dynamic configuration parameters to your Cluster to enable Worker Versioning:

 ```
 temporal server start-dev \